SR-710 and Mobility Improvement Projects Updates

 California Senate Bill 710

-The Monterey Park City Council opposes this bill due to the absence of Monterey Park's representation on the Terminus Regional Planning Task Force and has requested a seat on the proposed task force.
+The Monterey Park City Council opposed this bill due to the absence of Monterey Park's representation on the Terminus Regional Planning Task Force and requested a seat on the proposed task force.

 Project Updates

-The proposed improvements include traffic signal system improvements and upgrades to provide efficient and reliable synchronization to improve traffic flow; improved bus stops and installation of separated bike lanes with parking & painted buffers; the traffic flow related/impacted improvements will impact portions of existing sidewalks, pavement/new-pavement overlay, signing/striping and other misc. improvements/areas.
+The proposed improvements include traffic signal system improvements and upgrades to provide efficient and reliable synchronization to improve traffic flow, improved bus stops and installation of separated bike lanes with parking & painted buffers; the traffic flow/related improvements will impact portions of existing sidewalks, pavement/new-pavement overlay, signing/striping and other misc. improvements/areas.
+For more information on the project please click here

 CIP 96026- Adaptive Traffic/Traffic Responsive Control System